An official website of the United States government

 The major facilitators are individual practitioners or practice “thought leaders” who promote a shared decision-making approach for colorectal cancer screening.
 Time constraints, lack of reimbursement and limited resources (e.g., access to the Internet) are the major challenges.
 Practitioners who are unwilling to comply with patient preferences, particularly for tests other than colonoscopy, is also a major challenge.

 The most important issues related to evaluation would be the ability to measure the proportion of eligible patients due to screening who view the decision aid either at home or as a point of contact intervention, the proportion who have their preferred or an alternate test ordered, and the proportion who complete the preferred or alternate test within a defined time period.
-No, we do not have a specific evaluation tool to evaluate this program but we refer interested parties to use the Evaluation Toolkit, Version 3 developed by the National Colorectal Cancer Roundtable (http://nccrt.org/about/public-education/evaluation-toolkit/) as a valuable reference.
+No, we do not have a specific evaluation tool to evaluate this program but we refer interested parties to use the Evaluation Toolkit, Version 3 developed by the National Colorectal Cancer Roundtable (https://nccrt.org/resource/evaluation-toolkit/) as a valuable reference.

 We are currently exploring the extent to risk stratification impacts on practitioner receptivity to patient preferences, especially among patients deemed to be at low risk of advanced colorectal neoplasia who prefer tests other than colonoscopy.